An efficient likelihood-free Bayesian inference method based on sequential neural posterior estimation: Discussion

 \section{Discussion}

-This paper mainly lies on several variance reduction techniques which is inspired by classic importance sampling methods, such as defensive sampling and multiple importance sampling.
-In contrast to the SNPE-A and APT methods, the performance of the weighted SNPE method may sometimes be sub-optimal due to the additional density ratio attached to its loss function, resulting in larger variance of the loss function and its gradient during the training process.
-Our experiments indicates that the large variance makes CK inapplicable, leading to low data efficiency.
+This paper mainly focuses on several variance reduction techniques inspired by classic importance sampling methods, such as defensive sampling and multiple importance sampling.
+In contrast to the SNPE-A and APT methods, the performance of the SNPE-B method may sometimes be sub-optimal due to the additional density ratio attached to its loss function, resulting in a larger variance of the loss function and its gradient during the training process.
+Our experiments indicate that the large variance makes the calibration kernel inapplicable, leading to low data efficiency.
 The low data efficiency could lead to inferior approximation of the density estimators.
-The SNPE-B method gains a lot from applying variance reduction techniques and ACK methods simultaneously.
+The SNPE-B method achieves significant improvement by simultaneously applying variance reduction techniques and ACK methods.

-Since most of the NPE method can be finally broke down to the minimization of the KL divergence, the strategies we have proposed are transferable to other methods.
-For instance, the ACK strategy could be extended to the APT method and SNRE method, which may improve performance in the early rounds.
+Since most of the NPE methods can be finally broken down to the minimization of the KL divergence, the strategies we have proposed are transferable to other methods.
+For instance, the ACK strategy can be extended to the APT method and SNRE method to improve the training in the early rounds.
 The PST strategy can also be applied to the APT method to avoid the issue of density leakage.
 Unlike the SNPE-B method, APT requires all $\theta$ to be within the support of the prior distribution.
 Introducing the PST method can avoid additional steps related to truncation through rejection sampling and estimating the normalization factor.
+PST is necessary in cases like M/G/1, where TP can lead to failure of convergence, while in cases like the Lotka-Volterra model and SLCP models, incorporating PST can provide extra benefit in performance.
+Notably, ACK demonstrates impressive ability in helping the density estimator to converge correctly, which coincides with our motivation for designing it.
+We also performed our tests in a high dimensional state-space model where the widely used APT fails, demonstrating the superiority of our proposed method and the potential of SNPE-B.

-It is worth mentioning that the proposed form of calibration kernels in SNPE-B \cite{lueckmann2017flexible}, is adaptive since it depends on the proposal distribution, which updates with rounds.
-On the other hand, our proposed method is also adaptive since $\textit{calibration kernel rate}$ updates according to solving a equation with related to ESS.
+It is worth mentioning that the proposed form of calibration kernels in SNPE-B \cite{lueckmann2017flexible}, is adaptive since it depends on the Gaussian proposal distribution, which updates with rounds.
+Our proposed method is also adaptive since the calibration kernel rate updates according to solving an equation related to ESS.